Newbyl/Walnut/README.md

 ## What is new ?
 ---
-In the src folder you will find [this version](https://github.com/jono1202/Walnut) of walnut with changes:
+In the src folder you will find [this version](https://github.com/jono1202/Walnut) of walnut with the following changes:

 - Better CLI with autocompletion, memory of previous command and the ability to modify your command easily using JLine3.0.
 - Added a symmbol `S` which is the smaller value that suits a predicate.